Reports

 When you successfully share a report with your client you will be CCed in the email.

-When sharing via email, any published attachments will appear in the email form:
+When sharing via email, your published formats appear as buttons in the message:

-Your recipients will receive links to access whichever documents you've published and included in the email.
+Your recipients will receive a single email with links to whichever formats you've published.

 Sharing the latest version of a report